tmo-digital/web-ui-developer-puzzle/README.md

 ## Tasks

-There are five tasks in total.
+There are four tasks in total.
 Each task has an estimated time for completion, so use this as a rough guide.

 ### Task 1: Code fixes and review